 Valencia Harbour, Up the Walls of the World, Around the World for Sport; The Waves of Tory; No Cause, No Cause for Alarm; Sold Down the River Again; The Lancashire Emigrant’s Farewell; The Last Dance, The Lemonville, Stormy Weather, Tich’s Reel.

 The album has been ‘out of print’ for 20 years so this is a special opportunity for you to buy one.
-They’re already going fast so DON’T DELAY!
+They’ve mostly gone so DON’T DELAY if you want one!

 You can buy a copy from my DISCOGRAPHY page, or by post – cheques please to ‘Backshift Music’, 103 Oldham Road, RIPPONDEN, West Yorkshire, HX6 4EB, UK.